mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 It is not unusual for outcasts to seek the family and social interaction they crave within another race.
 In these cases, Dolphins will treat the other members of the group as they would their own family or pod and, in this way, Dolphins are able to undertake roles and careers without the Dolphin companionship they would otherwise not be able to.

 **JOCULARITY**
 Dolphin predilection to jocularity is a usual part of their psychology.
 They are a fun-loving race, prone to seeing the humorous side to most situations.
-Most Dolphins find no point in taking everything seriously, often to the point where other races find their mind- set distracting and annoying.
+Most Dolphins find no point in taking everything seriously, often to the point where other races find their mind-set distracting and annoying.

 They are consummate jokers, both practical and intellectual.
 Nothing can make a Dolphin laugh more than a good practical joke; while never intentionally harmful, practical jokes are intended to embarrass the target in a good natured and friendly fashion.
 Competitions where Dolphins try to outdo each other with more and more elaborate practical jokes are not uncommon.
 Unfortunately, Dolphins are just as happy to inflict their practical jokes upon other races, some of whom may not take them in the light-hearted manner they were intended.